-Why he chose to raise on Republic
+Why he chose Republic

 After Wilkerson took Paragon One to Y Combinator, an angel investor in his company suggested he raise on Republic.
 At the time, it sounded like a big effort, so he passed.
 Not long after, he learned that a second season of Meet the Drapers would air in other countries, and he decided to pursue it given the large interest international students had in Paragon One.

 “Meet the Drapers was going to be aired this network called Sony Entertainment TV, which is the NBC of India, and we have a decent number of Indian international students,” Wilkerson said.
 “We thought we could get more exposure in the Indian and and South Asian markets through them.”